-All requests for changes must be submitted in SIMON no later than ninety (90) days prior to grant expiration date.
+All requests for changes, including all requests for project period extensions, must be submitted in SIMON no later than thirty (30) days prior to grant expiration date.

 6.0 Financial Expenditures and Reporting

 Reporting Requirements - The subrecipient shall have a choice of submitting either a Monthly or a Quarterly Project Expenditure Report to the Department.
 Project Expenditure Reports are due thirty (30) days after the end of the reporting period.
 In addition, if the subaward period is extended, additional Project Expenditure Reports shall be submitted.